Duel on the Mississippi

 Duel on the Mississippi is a 1955 American Western film directed by William Castle and starring Lex Barker and Patricia Medina.

 Plot

-Andre Tulane (Barker), descendant of a plantation family in 1820 Louisiana, is bound to Lili Scarlet (Medina), a gambling-ship queen due to his debts.
-Together, they face off against river pirates (led by her former fiancé (Stevens) who take control of the boat.
+Andre Tulane, descendant of a plantation family in 1820 Louisiana, is bound to Lili Scarlet, a gambling-ship queen, due to his debts.
+Together, they face off against river pirates (led by her former fiancé who take control of the boat.